Dog Constantly Biting at Base of Tail (Here’s Why)

 This kind of focused irritation usually means something is bothering your dog’s skin, nerves, or digestive system.

-We outline the common reasons for a dog constantly biting the base of the tail, what you can do at home, and when to seek veterinary help.
+We outline the common reasons dogs constantly bite the base of their tail, what you can do at home, and when to seek veterinary care.

 Dog Constantly Biting at Base of Tail: Why It Happens